markdoc/docs/examples/react-nodejs/README.md

+# React example

-Example client-side rendered React app that fetches Markdoc ASTs from a server.
+This example builds a client-side rendered React app that fetches Markdoc ASTs from an [Express.js](https://expressjs.com/) server.
 This project was built with `create-react-app`.

+## Setup

-To get started run:
+To get started, run:

 `npm run start:client`